Cutler Memorial Library By-Laws 2021

 Section 1: Offices

 The Officers of the Board shall be a Chair, a Secretary, and a Treasurer.
 The officers shall be elected by the Board at the annual meeting of the Board of Trustees of the Cutler Memorial Library.
-They shall hold that office until the next annual meeting of the Board of Trustees and until their respective successors are elected.
+They shall hold that office for at least a two-year term, and until their respective successors are elected.

 Section 2: Duties of the Chair